-The protocol specifically aims to provide guidance for departmental staff and improve the coordination of the operations of the relevant departments to facilitate:
+The protocol specifically aims to support information sharing and provide guidance to improve the coordination of the operations of the relevant departments to facilitate:

 - the protection of children in need of care, and

-- the promotion of the best interests of such children.
+- the promotion of the best interests of children

-The legislation governing the provisions to transfer child protection orders and proceedings is contained in the CYFA, Schedule 1 - Transfer of Child Protection Orders and Proceedings.
+The legal procedures and requirements concerning the transfer of child protection orders and proceedings is contained in the (CYFA), Schedule 1 - Transfer of Child Protection Orders and Proceedings.

-All requests coming into Victoria come via the department’s central office coordinating interstate liaison officer (CILO).
+All requests coming into Victoria come via the department’s interstate liaison team.

-All requests leaving Victoria go to the coordinating interstate liaison officer (CILO) in the receiving state via the divisional ILO.
+All requests leaving Victoria go to the interstate liaison officer in the receiving state via the interstate liaison team.

 For all interstate requests relating to an Aboriginal child, the relevant Aboriginal agency must be consulted prior to any decision being made.